tensorflow/tfjs-models/speech-commands/README.md

 recognition of spoken commands comprised of simple isolated English words from a small vocabulary.
 The default vocabulary includes the following
-words: the ten digits from "zero" to "nine", "up", "down", "left", "right", "go", "stop", "yes", "no", in addition to unknown word and background noise.
+words: the ten digits from "zero" to "nine", "up", "down", "left", "right", "go", "stop", "yes", "no", as well as the to additional categories of "unknown word" and "background noise".

 It uses the web browser's
 [WebAudio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).